hpssjellis/my-examples-UnoQ-qualcomm-edgeimpulse-arduino/no-1gb-download/README.md

 rm -rf ~/.config/chromium/Singleton*

 Then the webpages start to work again.
 EdgeImpulse vision models shoud run. may have to reload chromium with ```localhost:7000```

+In Applications load synaptic package manager

+search for kazam and mark it for install

+then edit apply changes